 2. Only mesh (.obj) is available: Coordinates are computed with respect to an arbitrary project origin (0, 0, 0).

-Distances, areas and markers can be exported in three different formats:
+Distances, areas, volumes and markers can be exported in three different formats:

-- GeoJSON (georeferenced annotations): Available in both the 2D Map and 3D Model views.
+- GeoJSON (georeferenced annotations): Available both in the 2D and 3D views.

-- Shapefile (georeferenced annotations): Available in the 2D Map view.
+- Shapefile (georeferenced annotations): Available both in the 2D and 3D views only under a Pix4Dmapper license, otherwise available only in the 2D view.

-- CSV (properties of the annotations only): Available in both the 2D Map and 3D Model views.
+- CSV (properties of the annotations only): Available both in the 2D and 3D views.

 Annotations cannot be saved individually, they are all exported at once: